danielharrell/open-eyes-lect-2017-18/Open.md

 not meant to puzzle us, but to move us, in poetic recollection of its truth, towards pity for one who has never known it.
 Of course, we can question the description, or doubt it.
-But to read it as written, we must accept it.
-And Eliot writes it as if she assumes this acceptance.
-Which brings us to another paradox: for how can her description of the self be doubtful yet truthful?
+But to read it as written, it seems we are asked to accept it.
+Eliot writes it as if she assumes this acceptance.
+Which brings us to another paradox: for how can this description of self---the self that is open to joy and consumed in joy in a transcendence of self---how can *this* description of self be doubtful yet truthful?
 Questionable yet unquestionable?

+This turns out to be a more general question than we think.
-To think now about this question, I turn to a second passage, not from the novel *Middlemarch*:
+Nor do we need an exalted passage to ask this question. k To think now about this question, I turn to a second passage, not from the novel *Middlemarch*:

 >It would greatly astonish a man unaware of the speculations of philosophy if we told him that the object before him,